Southern American English: Exceptions

 The Atlas notably identifies several culturally Southern cities in particular as lacking a Southern accent, either having shifted away from it or having never had it to begin with, such as Norfolk and Richmond, Virginia; Raleigh and Greenville, North Carolina; Charleston, South Carolina; Atlanta and possibly Savannah, Georgia; Abilene, El Paso, Austin, and possibly Corpus Christi, Texas; and Oklahoma City.
 Some cities are home to both the Southern accent and other more locally distinct accents—most clearly New Orleans, Louisiana.

 Phonology

-The Southern regional accent, existing from the 20th century until the present, diverges from General American accents in several ways.
+The Southern regional accent, existing since the late 19th century and more widely since 20th century until the present, diverges from General American accents in several ways.
 One defining feature is the diphthong //aɪ// in prize, lime, fly, etc. losing its gliding quality and becoming /[aː]/ in many or all environments, so for example the word ride commonly approaches a sound that most other English speakers would hear as rod or rad.
 Southern drawling (or diphthongizing) of the short front vowels, particularly when in a strongly emphasized word, causes pet and pit, for instance, to sound to other English speakers more like pay-it and pee-it.
 All of this appears to be related to a complicated chain shift of vowels that define the accent.